 The rear seats of 2+2 versions of the Lotus Evora are intended for children and smaller adults.
 There will also be a two-seater derivative with a luggage shelf in the back.
 To maximise comfort in the rear, there's a decent amount of foot-room under the seats in front, while both back seats feature ISOFIX mountings for secure child seat fitment.

 When unoccupied, the rear seats provide a convenient stowage area, adding to the Lotus Evora's appeal as an everyday car.
 The 160 litre boot, which ingeniously features a fresh air cooling system to reduce the effect of any heat ingress from the engine bay, will also accommodate a full set of golf clubs.
+Easy in, easy out

 With the Elise and its derivatives, the no-compromise character of the car makes getting in and out across a wide sill and through a comparatively narrow door/window aperture part of the charm of ownership.
 For the Lotus Evora and its remit for the serious daily driver, and to attract newcomers to the Lotus brand, greater convenience and practicality is provided.